WhiteBr0wnie-24/EEZ-Studio-Arduino-Starter/README.md

 3. Make sure to update the TFT_eSPI configuration template in ./libraries/TFT_eSPI to match your display setup
 4. Add your EEZ Studio UI code to ./libraries/ui
 5. The ui.ino project contains an example implementation for the Adafruit ILI9341 2.8" resistive breakout

+Please [refer to this article](https://nerdhut.de/2024/08/08/export-eez-studio-ui-to-arduino/) for further details & instructional videos.